mohit5783/InsuraReact/README.md

 ```

 Conclusion
-The Zurich-Frontend repository provides a frontend solution built using React, Redux, and other related technologies.
+The InsuraReact repository provides a frontend solution built using React, Redux, and other related technologies.
 It utilizes design patterns such as Redux (state management), React Router (routing), and React OAuth Google (authentication) to create a robust and user-friendly application.

 If you have any questions or need further assistance, please don't hesitate to reach out.
-Feel free to explore the Zurich-Frontend repository and unleash the power of frontend development!
+Feel free to explore the InsuraReact repository and unleash the power of frontend development!